 Profit on home sale usually tax-free

-Most home sellers don’t even have to report the transaction to the IRS.
-But if you’re one of the exceptions, knowing the rules will help you hold down your tax bill.
+Many home sellers don’t even have to report the transaction to the IRS.
+But if you’re one of the exceptions, knowing the rules about excluding the profit from your income can help you hold down your tax bill.

 It depends on how long you owned and lived in the home before the sale and how much profit you made.

 - If you owned and lived in the place for two of the five years before the sale, then up to $250,000 of profit is tax-free.

 - If you are married and file a joint return, the tax-free amount doubles to $500,000.

 The law lets you "exclude" this profit from your taxable income.
 (If you sold for a loss, though, you can't take a deduction for that loss.)

 - You can use this exclusion every time you sell a primary residence, as long as you owned and lived in it for two of the five years leading up to the sale, and haven't claimed the exclusion on another home in the last two years.

 - If your profit exceeds the $250,000 or $500,000 limit, the excess is reported as a capital gain on Schedule D.

 How do I qualify for this tax break?